ArunGitOrg/AzureServerlessCostOptimization/devops_screening.md

 Include an architecture diagram illustrating your proposed solution.

 Provide pseudocode, commands, or scripts for implementing core logic (such as data archival, retrieval, and cost optimization st rategies).

-Please share the solution in a Github repo.
-If you are using chatGPT or other LLMs to solve please share the conversation.